 Snoezelen helps reduce stress by distracting patients with pleasant sensory experiences.
 Snoezelen combines sights, sounds, textures, aromas and motion to stimulate a patient’s primary sensory systems.
 It can be used to replace medication prescribed for anxiety.

-“Snoezelen is hypnotic, mesmerizing,” said Stephen White, Mind-Body Therapist at CTCA in Arizona.
+“Snoezelen is hypnotic, mesmerizing,” said Stephen White, Mind-Body Therapist at CTCA near Phoenix.
 “In fact, anxious patients often become so relaxed by this therapy that they fall into a very deep sleep.”

 With a cart loaded with equipment, White can create a Snoezelen environment in any of the hospital’s rooms for inpatients and outpatients alike.
 He sets up a quiet fan that moves the air and a projector that shines slow motion patterns, such as stars, onto the ceiling of the patient’s darkened room.

 White also has a giant lava lamp, a machine that creates light-colored water bubbles, a CD player and a wide variety of calming music.
 White offers patients smooth stones, feathers, pom-poms and fuzzy necklaces to engage their sense of touch; scented oil to stimulate their sense of smell; and sugarless hard candy to perk up the taste buds.